C19 Finger Tip Pulse Oximeter

 C19 Finger Tip Pulse Oximeter offers 30 hours of continuous use, a one colour LED display showing SpO2, pulse rate & pulse bar with auto power down & low battery indicator.
 It is supplied complete with 2 x AAA batteries, carry case, protective rubber boot, lanyard & 2-year guarantee providing exceptional value for a low-cost unit.

 Pulse oximeters are a simple, easy to use item that simply and painlessly clips on to your finger to monitor the amount of oxygen in your blood.
-It works by shining a light on tour finger to get a reading in seconds.
+It works by shining a light on your finger to get a reading in seconds.
 It is small and easy to carry around, put in your first aid kit or use at home.

 - 1 x C19 fingertip pulse oximeter